-Date Created: September 2019 Review Date: September 2020
+Date Created: September 2019 Reviewed: September 2021 Next review due: September 2022

 Relationship and Behaviour Policy

 1. Abbots Farm Junior School Vision

 1.1 Vision and Ethos

 At Abbots Farm Junior School, we endeavour to create a happy, safe and inclusive environment to enable children to reach their full potential.
 All those who work with the school, including staff, pupils, parents and the wider community, have a vital role to play in the support that our pupils require to thrive.
 We recognise the integral role that the development of positive relationships plays in this process.